Wednesday, July 24, 2013

 Blame it on the innocent enthusiasm of youth.

 But in reading the book again in preparation for this post, I was pleased to discover my memory (which is spotty at the best of times) hadn't been playing tricks on me.
 Okay, okay, it's hardly the best book ever.
 It's not even close.
 In fact, it might not even be the best disaster book I've ever read.
-But thirty years on it still had me breathlessly turning the pages into the early hours, and that's really all I can ask of any thriller.
+But all these years later it still had me breathlessly turning the pages into the early hours, and that's really all I can ask of any thriller.
 And I notice it's still in print, too, so it would seem I'm not the only person who feels that way.

 The plot, as with most disaster scenarios, is simplicity itself.
 In this case it begins 60,000 feet above the Pacific Ocean where a state-of-the-art supersonic passenger jet (think a cross between the Concorde and a 747), is heading for Tokyo with a full load of 300 passengers.
 Unfortunately, it turns out that the US Navy are testing an experimental smart-missile in that very area at the exact same time.
 What are the chances, eh?
 And naturally, the missile's internal computer chooses that moment to have a breakdown and decide that the jet would make a far better target than the drone it was originally programmed for.